Can the IRS Take Your Passport?

-In January of 2018, the Internal Revenue Service announced it will implement new procedures that could impact an individuals ability to obtain or maintain a passport.
-The IRS stated these new procedures will impact those individuals that have “seriously delinquent tax debts.”
-Under the Fixing America’s Surface Transportation (FAST) Act, the IRS is required to notify the State Department of certain taxpayers owing seriously delinquent tax debts.
-The FAST Act also requires the denial of passport applications, renewals of passports and in some cases even the revocation of an individual’s passport.
+In January 2018, the Internal Revenue Service announced it would implement new procedures that could impact an individual’s ability to obtain or maintain a passport.
+The IRS stated these new procedures will affect individuals with “seriously delinquent tax debts.”
+Under the Fixing America’s Surface Transportation (FAST) Act, the IRS must notify the State Department of certain taxpayers owing seriously delinquent tax debts.
+The FAST Act also requires the denial of passport applications, renewals of passports, and in some cases, even the revocation of an individual’s passport.

 So what constitutes a seriously delinquent tax debt?
-Generally, the IRS has defined a seriously delinquent tax debt as someone who has a tax debt to the IRS of more than $51,000.
-The $51,000 threshold would include tax, penalty and interest for periods whereby the IRS has filed a Notice of Federal Tax Lien or issued a levy, and the taxpayer can no longer properly challenge the lien or levy action.
+Generally, the IRS has defined a seriously delinquent tax debt as someone who has a tax debt to the IRS of more than $50,000.
+The $50,000 threshold would include tax, penalty, and interest for periods whereby the IRS has filed a Notice of Federal Tax Lien or issued a levy.
+The US taxpayer can no longer appropriately challenge the lien or levy action.

-If you are taxpayer with a seriously delinquent debt to the IRS, you can likely avoid the IRS contacting the State Department by taking the following action(s).
+If you are a US taxpayer with a seriously delinquent debt to the IRS, you can likely avoid the IRS contacting the State Department by taking the following action(s).

 - Pay the debt in full;